ndUltrashield/react-landing/README.md

 - Deploy /dist on Vercel, Netlify, or GitHub Pages.

-🙌 Credits
+## 🙌 Credits

-Made with ❤️ using React, Tailwind, and Vite.
+Made with ❤️ using React, Tailwind, Vite, Swiper.